moj-analytical-services/athena_query_to_dataframe_speedtests/README.md

 # athena_query_to_dataframe_speedtests

+We're testing against 10 million records from the flights database.
+The dataset in csv format is 1.29Gb on disk.

+### Performance so far:

+### In Python

+Athena create table as using parquet, snappy compression: 19 seconds Athena create table as using parquet, gzip compression: 21 seconds Athena standard query outputting to csv: 117 seconds Read from disk in `csv` format on macbook pro: 40 seconds Read from disk in `parquet` format on macbook pro: 8 seconds Read from sqlite databse on disk: 160 seconds

 This repo contains various code snippets that we've used to time the performance of data reads into pandas.

 Specifically, we're interested in optimising reading sql query results into pandas dataframes.